recess-edTech/heimdall_odin_migrate/README.md

 # V1 to V2 Database Migration System

-A comprehensive Python-based migration system for migrating data from V1 Prisma schema to V2 Prisma schema.
-This system handles the key architectural change where V1 uses separate authentication tables for teachers, parents, and students, while V2 uses a centralized User table with role-based relationships.

-## 🏗️ Architecture Overview

 ### Key Changes V1 → V2
 - **V1**: Separate `Teacher`, `Parent`, `Student` tables with direct authentication